openhab/openhab-docs/introduction.md

 You can search previous conversations and issues to see if your question has already been answered.
 It is best practice and generally considered to be good etiquette to check fairly thoroughly before posting your own question.

-If it is your first time posting a question, please read [How to help us helping you](https://community.openhab.org/t/how-to-ask-a-good-question-help-us-help-you/58396) for information on what information you will need to provide.
+If it is your first time posting a question, please read [How to help us help you](https://community.openhab.org/t/how-to-ask-a-good-question-help-us-help-you/58396) for information on what information you will need to provide.

 ## Putting it into Practice